 GST Monthly & Quarterly Returns Filing

 Goods and Services Tax (GST) is applicable in India from 1st July 2017.
 Under the new GST regime, nearly 1.4 crore businesses in India have obtained GST registration.
 All entities having GST registration are required to file GST returns every month.
 GST return filing is mandatory for all entities having GST registration, irrespective of business activity or sales or profitability during the return filing period.
-Hence, even a dormant business that obtained GST registration must file GST return.
+Hence, even a dormant business that obtained GST registration must file a GST return.

 Filing GSTR 1 , 3B returns is now super easy!
 Opt for this plan and get all filing and compliance needs taken care off!